spicyyramen/bb-diversity/README.md

 # Bellybutton Biodiversity
-Transforming bellybutton biodiversity JSON data into interactive charts using Plotly, HTML, CSS, and JavaScript.
+Transforming bellybutton biodiversity JSON data into interactive charts using Plotly, HTML, and JavaScript.

 ## Webpage overview
 Example of webpage view for selected test subject.